Home

 See also some unique special apparatus in Chicago FD's Jeep FC Units.

 Illinois Out in the western suburbs of Chicago is the village of Hoffman Estates.
-Maybe the HEFD saw that Bean demonstrator, and decided to buy one of the high-pressure units.
+Maybe the HEFD saw that Bean demonstrator in 1961, and decided to buy one of the high-pressure units.

 See the right side (120K JPEG).
 Bill Friedrich photos courtesy of illinoisfiretrucks.com.